-During the year ended 31 December 2015, Tianrui Group has acquired certain shares of four companies including 15.03% equity interests in Henan Tongli Cement Corporation (河南同力水泥股份有限公司, "Henan Tongli"), a company listed on the Shenzhen Stock Exchange, 28.16% equity interests in China ShanShui Cement Group Limited ("Shanshui Cement"), a company listed on the Hong Kong Stock Exchange, 55% equity interests in Xindeng Cement and 100% equity interests in Yongan Cement.
-These companies mainly engage in cement related businesses and hence fulfilled the definition of New Business pursuant to the Amended Non-competition Deed.
-Accordingly, the Group has the option to acquire these companies at any time during the Restricted Period.
+During the year ended 31 December 2015, Tianrui Group has acquired 28.16% equity interests in China ShanShui Cement Group Limited ("Shanshui Cement"), a company listed on the Hong Kong Stock Exchange.
+The company engages in cement related businesses and hence fulfilled the definition of New Business pursuant to the Amended Non-competition Deed.
+Accordingly, the Group has the options to acquire the equity interests at any time during the Restricted Period.
 The option falls within the scope of IFRS 9 Financial Instruments as derivative financial instruments.
-For valuation purpose, the options are fair valued for each of the four investee companies separately as the Group is able to exercise the option independently.
-Except for Henan Tongli, Yongan Cement and Xindeng Cement as disclosed below, the Group has not exercised the option to acquire the equity interests in Shanshui Cement up to 31 December 2020.
+For valuation purpose, the option is fair valued for the company separately as the Group is able to exercise the option independently.
+The Group has not exercised the option to acquire the equity interests in Shanshui Cement up to 31 December 2021.